Wiphala: Andean peoples and social movements

 A variant of the Wiphala in the shape of a Chakana hoisted at the Ministry of Foreign Affairs in La Paz, Bolivia.

-Aimara parade in Oruro, Bolivia, with the official Wiphala.
+Aymara parade in Oruro, Bolivia, with the official Wiphala.

 The Bolivian Wiphala

-The Aimara wiphala is a square flag divided into 7 × 7 (49) squares.
+The Aymara wiphala is a square flag divided into 7 × 7 (49) squares.
 The seven rainbow colors are placed in diagonal squares.
 The exact arrangement and colors varies with the different versions, corresponding to the suyus or Tupac Katari.
 It is very prominent in marches of indigenous and peasant movements in Bolivia.

 This "rainbow squares" flag is used as the pan-indigenous flag of Andean peoples in Bolivia and has recently occasionally been adopted by Amazonian groups in political alliance.

 Bolivian president Evo Morales established the Qullasuyu wiphala as the nation's dual flag, along with the previous red, yellow, and green banner in the newly ratified constitution.
 The Wiphala has been included into the national colors of the Bolivian Air Force such as the executive jet (currently a Dassault Falcon 900EX).
 The Wiphala is also officially flown on governmental buildings such as the Palacio Quemado and parliament alongside the tricolor since the introduction of the revised 2009 constitution.

 During the 2019 Bolivian political crisis, videos emerged of Bolivian police cutting the wiphala off of their uniforms.
 It was also removed from some government buildings and burned by protesters, who chanted "Bolivia belongs to Christ!"
 This was later condemned by the acting president, Jeanine Áñez as a destruction of indigenous heritage.